rblotsky/TextAdventureScripting/README.md

 # About
 This program is inspired by [Ink](https://www.inklestudios.com/ink/), a much better narrative scripting language.

-TAScript is a simple scripting language that allows creating choose-your-own-story style text adventures.
+TAScript is a simple scripting language that allows creating choose-your-own-story style text adventures, however it can be used for a wider range of uses.
+For example:

+- Multiple choice quizzes
+- Game dialogue trees
+- etc.

 An example adventure might be as follows: